A Cape Cod Restaurant Review for the Cozy Quarterdeck Restaurant

 Falmouth, MA 02540

 The Quarterdeck is a short stroll from the Palmer House Inn.
 While all of our rooms have their own charm suitable for relaxation after the most wonderful day of dining on Cape Cod, we recommend the Harriet Beecher Stowe room, the Theodore Roosevelt room or the Emily Dickinson room.
-These rooms feature comfortable king beds, fireplaces, jacuzzi-style tubs and a relaxing stay before and after your day.
+These rooms feature comfortable king beds, fireplaces, jetted tubs and a relaxing stay before and after your day.